ShengHuaWu/RealmMigration/README.md

 ### Problem
 Our company has used _Realm_ as a local data storage in _iOS_.
 Recently, I came across a problem after I modified our model's properties.
-Our app crashed and the console output told me `Migration is required due to the following errors:`.
+Our app crashed and _Xcode_'s console output told me `Migration is required due to the following errors:`.
 In order to solve this issue, I read _Realm_'s documentations as well as online resources and figured out how to implement several lightweight migrations.

 ### Solution